 - Consider your options for hiking Machu Picchu.
 You should know that the 4-day Inca Trail is not the only way to hike to Machu Picchu.
 There are other treks that get you to Machu Picchu, like the Lares Trek, the Salkantay Trek, and the Inca Jungle Trek, just to name a few.
 There’s also a 2-day Inca Trail hike option.
 It is my understanding that these all end at Aguas Calientes, then a bus continues the trip to Machu Picchu.
 The 4-day Inca Trail is the only one that ends at the Sun Gate and continues straight into to the ruins of Machu Picchu.

 - Choose your tour company carefully.
-If you are planning on hiking Machu Picchu, you’ll find many options for tour companies.
+If you are planning on doing the Machu Picchu hike, you’ll find many options for tour companies.
 I can’t praise Alpaca Expeditions enough.
 They were open, honest, patient, and helpful, from booking to when we were dropped at our hostel.
 With most South American tour companies, you get what you pay for.
 But with them, it felt like we got more than we paid for.
 We are big proponents of sustainable and equitable companies.
-Alpaca Expeditions are one of the only companies to treat their porters fairly, and it shows in the happiness and demeanor of the porters.
+Alpaca Expeditions are one of the only Machu Picchu tour companies to treat their porters fairly, and it shows in the happiness and demeanor of the porters.

 - Do some reading to prepare for visiting Machu Picchu.
 I don’t mean like reading a blog post, y’all.
 I mean books!
 I highly recommend this excellent, expertly-researched primer on Incan culture and history: The Incas by Terence N. D’Altroy.
 No book opened my eyes to the incredible, forgotten reality of how insanely advanced, high-tech, and populous pre-Columbian societies such as the Incas were prior the invasion of European colonists more than 1491: New Revelations of the Americas Before Columbus.
 And if you’re looking for something a little less research-based and a little more humorous, Turn Right at Machu Picchu is a fantastic read.